Susanadjanie1/airbnb-clone-project/README.md

 A clean, responsive interface improves navigation, boosts conversion rates, and enhances user satisfaction—especially on mobile.
 It ensures users can book with ease and confidence.

+## Project Roles and Responsibilities

+Each team member plays a vital role in ensuring the success of the project.
+Below are the key roles and their responsibilities:

+- **Project Manager**: Oversees the project timeline, coordinates the team, and ensures deliverables are met.
+- **Frontend Developers**: Build responsive UI components, implement Figma designs, and ensure accessibility.
+- **Backend Developers**: Develop APIs, manage the database, and handle server-side logic.
+- **Designers**: Create UI/UX designs, define the design system, and ensure visual consistency.
+- **QA/Testers**: Write test cases, identify bugs, and ensure the app functions smoothly.
+- **DevOps Engineers**: Manage deployment, CI/CD pipelines, and server infrastructure.
+- **Product Owner**: Defines project requirements, prioritizes features, and represents user needs.
+- **Scrum Master**: Facilitates agile processes, removes blockers, and ensures team efficiency.